Rpandey010/IPL-Data-Analysis/README.md

 ## Dataset

-You can find the dataset we used for this project [here](https://data.world/raghu543/ipl-data-till-2017).
+You can find the dataset I used for this project [here](https://data.world/raghu543/ipl-data-till-2017).